Post by Olivia Provencher-Hennedy - Published on 7/13/21 11:15 AM

 When it comes to boat storage options, it's a long-standing debate between boaters as to which types of storage options are best: Dry stack, wet slip, on a trailer in you backyard or garage, the list goes on.

-There's a world of information to process as you're buying or upgrading your boat!
-When it comes to boat storage, the pros and cons of your options will vary depending on your location, the type of boating you do, and how often you plan on getting out on the water.
-Read on for the key factors to consider when deciding how and where to store your boat.
+The truth is, unsurprisingly, it depends.
+The pros and cons of your options will vary depending on your location, the type of boating you do, and how often you plan on getting out on the water.
+We've put together the key factors to consider when deciding how and where to store your boat.

 Dry stack: Your boat will be stored out of the water on vertical stacked racks, outdoors or indoors.
 Cranes and lifts transport the vessels from the water to the rack, and vice versa.
 This form of storage only accommodates power boats.